 Return of scrums and more red cards?
 Key issues ahead of Super League XXVII

+Super League XXVII: Return of scrums and more red cards?
+Key issues ahead of the new season

 What effect will the return of scrums have on the game?